-A recent development version of the U. K. Met Office Hadley Centre Global Environmental Model (HadGEM3 GA2.0, hereafter "GA2.0"; section 2.1) produces roughly one-half of the observed MJO activity (Fig. 1).
-We diagnose overall "MJO activity" in observations and the 20-year GA2.0 control simulation ("CTL-20yr"; section 5.1) as the fraction of days when the amplitude of the Real-time Multivariate MJO (RMM; Wheeler and Hendon 2004) indices is greater than one.
-GA2.0 data are projected onto the observed empirical orthogonal function (EOF) patterns, using the method described in section 2.2.
+A recent development version of the UK Met Office Hadley Centre Global Environmental Model (HadGEM3 GA2.0, hereafter 'GA2.0'; section 2.1) produces roughly one-half of the observed MJO activity (Figure 1).
+We diagnose overall 'MJO activity' in observations and the 20 year GA2.0 control simulation ('CTL-20yr'; section 5.1) as the fraction of days when the amplitude of the real-time multivariate MJO (RMM: Wheeler and Hendon, 2004) indices is greater than 1.
+GA2.0 data are projected on to the observed empirical orthogonal function (EOF) patterns, using the method described in section 2.2.

-In observations (1975-2012), the MJO spends 7- 8% of days outside the RMM unit circle in each phase (Fig. 1a, coloured wedges) for a total of 62% of days outside ("strong MJO") and 38% of days inside the circle ("weak MJO").
-The situation is reversed in CTL-20yr: only 33% of days have strong activity (Fig. 1b).
-Other diagnostics of MJO activity, including those recommended by the CLIVAR MJO Working Group (CLIVAR Madden-Julian Oscillation Working Group

-2009) confirm the weak MJO in CTL-20yr.
-We show an example of such a diagnostic, the wavenumber- frequency spectra of 15° S- 15° N averaged 850 hPa zonal wind, in Figs. 1c and 1d for observations and CTL-20yr, respectively.
-The mean and first three harmonics of the annual cycle are removed prior to computing the power spectra, as suggested by CLIVAR Madden-Julian Oscillation Working Group

-(2009).
-Whereas the observations show a peak at eastward wavenumbers 1-3 and periods of 30-50 days, CTL-20yr has very weak power at sub-seasonal periods; most of the eastward power in CTL-20yr lies at much longer (100-150 day) periods.
-The diagnostics in Figs. 1a,b provide an accurate, "one-look" picture of the representation of the MJO in a climate simulation.
+In observations (1975-2012), the MJO spends 7-8% of days outside the RMM unit circle in each phase (Figure 1(a), coloured wedges) for a total of 62% of days outside ('strong MJO') and 38% of days inside the circle ('weak MJO').
+The situation is reversed in CTL-20yr: only 33% of days have strong activity (Figure 1(b)).
+Other diagnostics of MJO activity, including those recommended by the CLIVAR Madden-Julian Oscillation Working Group (2009), confirm the weak MJO in CTL-20yr.
+We show an example of such a diagnostic, the wavenumber-frequency spectra of 15°S-15°N averaged 850 hPa zonal wind, in Figure 1(c) and (d) for observations and CTL-20yr, respectively.
+The mean and first three harmonics of the annual cycle are removed prior to computing the power spectra, as suggested by the CLIVAR Madden-Julian Oscillation Working Group (2009).
+Whereas the observations show a peak at eastward wavenumbers 1-3 and periods of 30-50 days, CTL-20yr has very weak power at subseasonal periods; most of the eastward power in CTL-20yr lies at much longer (100-150 day) periods.
+The diagnostics in Figure 1(a) and (b) provide an accurate, 'one-look' picture of the representation of the MJO in a climate simulation.

-When CTL-20yr produces an MJO, it is often unable to maintain it for more than a few days, as demonstrated by lag composites of strong activity in each phase (Figs. 1e and 1f).
-This is confirmed by the day+1 transition probabilities shown for each phase in Figs. 1a and 1b.
-CTL-20yr has MJO "death" rates-the probability of a strong MJO moving inside the unit circle on the next day for more than ten days-three to five times greater than in observations.
-The MJO "illness"-moving inside the unit circle for fewer than ten days-probabilities in CTL-20yr are also at least 50% greater than observed for all phases.
+When CTL-20yr produces an MJO, it is often unable to maintain it for more than a few days, as demonstrated by lag composites of strong activity in each phase (Figure 1(e) and (f)).
+This is confirmed by the day+1 transition probabilities shown for each phase in Figure 1(a) and (b).
+CTL-20yr has MJO 'decay' rates -the probability of a strong MJO moving inside the unit circle on the next day - 67-144% greater than observations.